 - 1 Corinthians 14:39 So, dear brothers and sisters, be eager to prophesy, and don’t forbid speaking in tongues.

-As we see in 1 Corinthians Chapters 12 – 14 Paul was speaking that all should have and speak in tongues fluently in their personal, devotional or private time with the Lord, and that in a group setting such as in the congregation meeting; one should only speak aloud tongues (or speak for everyone to hear) if there is an interpretation.
+As we see in 1 Corinthians Chapters 12 – 14 Paul was speaking that all should have and speak in tongues fluently during their personal devotional or private time with the Lord, and that in a group setting such as in the congregation meeting; one should only speak aloud tongues (or speak for everyone to hear) if there is an interpretation.

 - As Paul states, “But in a church meeting I would much rather speak five understandable words that will help others than ten thousand words in an unknown language.”
 (1 Corinthians 14:19)

 - In Corinthians, Paul told the church, “Now you have every spiritual gift you need as you eagerly wait for the return of our Lord Jesus Christ.”
-1 Corinthians 1:7.
+1 Cor.
+1:7.

 It is true that the Holy Spirit decides which gift each person should have but it is equally true that the Holy Spirit will not give a gift to one that is not wanting it or desiring it.

 A good example of this was when I received the Baptism of the Holy Spirit.
-All my life I had been raised in Church and taught the Christian lifestyle but it wasn’t until I decide that I was missing the power in my life, the peace and rest that is only received through the Holy Spirit.
+All my life I had been raised in Church and taught the Christian lifestyle but it wasn’t until I decide that I was missing the something in my life, the peace, the rest and the power to become a witness for Christ which is only received through the Holy Spirit.

 These spiritual gifts are necessary for the perfecting of Christ’s body and will not cease until Christ returns as stated in: